AusTrakka/austrakka2-cli/README.md

 ```
 pip install --upgrade austrakka
 ```
-If you have installed AusTrakka into a conda environment, you should first activate it with `conda activate austrakka`.
+If you have installed the CLI into a conda environment, you should first activate it with `conda activate austrakka`.

 ## Running the CLI